csurgay/ansible-training/lessons/17_Tags/README.md

         - database
 ```

-#### Run all install tasks:
+#### Run all install Tasks:
 ```bash
 ansible-playbook myapp.yml --tags "install"
 ```

-#### Run only web server tasks:
+#### Run only webserver Tasks:
 ```bash
 ansible-playbook myapp.yml --tags "webserver"
 ```

-#### Run only database tasks:
+#### Run only database Tasks:
 ```bash
 ansible-playbook myapp.yml --tags "database"
 ```

-#### You can also skip certain tags when running a playbook:
+#### You can also skip certain Tags when running a Playbook:
 ```bash
 ansible-playbook example_playbook.yml --skip-tags "configure"
 ```

-This allows you to run only the tasks you need without affecting others.
+This allows you to run only the Tasks you need without affecting others.

 ---
-## Skip tags
+## Skip Tags

-Sometimes you may want to skip certain tasks while letting the rest of your playbook run.
-By using the --skip-tags option, you can omit specific tasks during execution.
+Sometimes you may want to skip certain Tasks while letting the rest of your Playbook run.
+By using the `--skip-tags` option, you can omit specific Tasks during execution.

 #### Example: Skipping a Task During Deployment